Visit Historic Fort Griffin State Park in Texas

 The kids didn't appreciate the history behind these Longhorns, who are direct decedents of the original herd, but as adults, we did, and were impressed by how beautiful they are.

 When we set up on the site the utilities were great.
 The only problems we encountered were cell phone service was patchy and there was not cable service which we did not miss.
 There were picnic tables on each site and the usual state park grills.
-Not being one to cook on them, we pulled out our trusty Coleman Cook Stove and proceeded to enjoy a great meal.
+Not being one to cook on them, we pulled out our trusty cook stove and proceeded to enjoy a great meal.

 We then set out for a early evening walk with our canine traveling companions Fanny and Fritz and engaged with some good conversation and storytelling with our neighboring campers and Yeah some of the stories embellished coming from all of us and it made for some good laughs.

-After that we went back to our campsite grabbed our Coleman Lantern and played some games at the picnic table.
+After that we went back to our campsite grabbed our lantern and played some games at the picnic table.

 But after total darkness set in we were stunned by the amazing sky filled with more stars than you could imagine and reminded us of how spectacular the universe really is.